I admit it. I fell for it. Hook, line, and sinker. Thankfully the Wayward Wristwatches scam only cost me around $50 to learn the hard way.

 In this article I’m going to share with you how this fake watch scam worked on me, from beginning to end.
-I’m going to share with you why this scam targets Instagram users looking to grow their following & the red flag that should have warned me something fishy was going on.
+I’m going to share with you why this scam targets Instagram users looking to grow their following & why you need to avoid it at all costs!

 First of all, what is an Instagram Brand Ambassador?